-In Fig.~\ref{fig:self_rr} we show the parallel $\mu_{\parallel}^{rr}=\mu_{xx}^{rr}=\mu_{yy}^{rr}$ and perpendicular $\mu_{\perp}^{rr}=\mu_{zz}^{rr}$ mobility components of $\sM{M}^{rr}$.
+In Fig.~\ref{fig:self_rr} we show the parallel, $\mu_{xx}^{rr}=\mu_{yy}^{rr}$, and perpendicular, $\mu_{zz}^{rr}$, rotation-rotation mobility components.
 Again, our numerical results are in excellent agreement with the reference evaluations for $z\gtrsim 2R_h$.
-Since the wall corrections to the rotational components of the free space RPY tensor in the RPB tensor decay fast like $\left(R_h/z\right)^{3}$, $\mu_{xx}^{rr}$ and $\mu_{zz}^{rr}$ in BW geometry are nearly indistinguishable from the same components in SC geometry.
+Since the wall corrections to the rotational components of the free space RPY tensor in the RPB tensor decay fast like $\left(R_h/z\right)^{3}$, $\mu_{xx}^{rr}$ and $\mu_{zz}^{rr}$ in the BW geometry are nearly indistinguishable from the same components in the SC geometry.
 As the blob approaches the wall, we see a noticeable difference between RPB and FCM for $\mu_{xx}^{rr}$.
-Lacking a reference result from other methods, in the SC geometry, we compare to a numerical reference computation on a doubly refined grid (i.e., $h\coloneqq\tfrac{1}{2}h$ and $w\coloneqq 2w$ such that the support $\alpha$ remains constant).
+Lacking a reference result from other methods, in the SC geometry, we compare to a numerical reference computation on a doubly refined grid (i.e., $h\coloneqq\tfrac{1}{2}h$ and $m\coloneqq 2m$ such that the support $\alpha$ and the hydrodynamic radius remain constant).

-In Fig.~\ref{fig:self_tr} we show $\mu_{yx}^{tr}$, a translation-rotation self coupling component of $\sM M^{tr}$.
+In Fig.~\ref{fig:self_tr} we show $\mu_{yx}^{tr}$, the only nontrivial translation-rotation self coupling component.
 Interestingly, the mobility does not decay to zero as $z\to\infty$, as it would for a half-space domain; we display the non-periodized RPB kernel as dashed red lines in the left panel to highlight the effect of periodic boundary conditions in $x,y$.
-Furthermore, our numerical results for $w=6$, and to less extent, even a doubly refined result with $w=12$, exhibit small numerical oscillations as the particle moves away from the wall.
+Furthermore, our numerical results for $m=6$, and to a lesser extent, even a doubly refined result with $m=12$, exhibit small numerical oscillations as the particle moves away from the wall.